FelixLeHub/Analysis_Portfolio/README.md

 **Description:** The project consists of 3 CSV files that showcase the bike rental store's revenue for the 1st and 2nd years, as well as the cost for operating the service.
 Using SQL, the 3 files were joined together into a single table, but only with the necessary columns needed to create the revenue dashboard.
 The table is then imported in Power BI for data visualization purposes.

-**Objective:** Create a visualization dashboard to understand the sales revenue of he bike rental service
+**Objective:** Create a visualization dashboard to understand the sales revenue of the bike rental service
 - Can the service increase its service pricing?

 **Results:**